 This is it, guys.
-This is the year.
-2014 is going to be the year I become so damn chill.
+This is the year I’m going to become so damn chill.

 As I’ve mentioned, I’m making a concerted effort to reduce my stress levels, both because I want to be a happier, calmer, more present and focused individual, and also because I’m hopeful that it’ll help with my TMJ (which has now been going strong now for a year.
 A YEAR, you guys.).